-HLF-funded survey of Roman Catholic Churches in Britain, with information for certain Dioceses not yet added.
+HLF-funded survey of Catholic Churches in Britain, with information for certain Dioceses not yet added.

 A record of all projects awarded a Commendation or Award in the prize scheme that has been running since 1959.

-Akin to the Oxford Dictionary of National Biography, but limited to architects who have worked in Scotland.
+Akin to the Oxford Dictionary of National Biography, but for Architects who have worked in Scotland.
 Notable names include Sir Robert Matthew and Stirrat Johnson-Marshall of RMJM and Jack Coia and Isi Metzstein of Gillespie Kidd & Coia.

 Includes information about key twentieth century figures Tony Hunt and Peter Rice, and the projects they worked on.